MicrosoftDocs/architecture-center/docs/guide/multitenant/approaches/compute.md

 Systems need to perform adequately under changing demand.
 As the number of tenants and amount of traffic increase, it might be necessary to increase the capacity of your resources to keep up with the growing number of tenants and maintain acceptable performance.
 Similarly, when the number of active users or amount of traffic decrease, it's good to automatically reduce the compute capacity to reduce costs, but to do so with minimal impact to users.

 If you deploy dedicated resources for each tenant, you have the flexibility to scale each tenant's resources independently.
-In a solution where compute resources are shared, multiple tenants might all benefit from extra capacity.
-They also will all suffer when the scale is insufficient to handle their overall load.
+In a solution where compute resources are shared between multiple tenants, then scaling those resources means that all of those tenants can make use of the new scale.
+However, they also will all suffer when the scale is insufficient to handle their overall load.
 For further information, see the [Noisy Neighbor problem](../../../antipatterns/noisy-neighbor/index.md).

 When you build cloud solutions, you can choose whether to [scale horizontally or vertically](../../../framework/scalability/design-scale.md).
 In a multitenant solution with a growing number of tenants, scaling horizontally typically provides you with greater flexibility and a higher overall scale ceiling.

+#### Scale triggers

 Whichever approach you use to scale, you typically need to plan the triggers that cause your components to scale.
-When you have shared components, consider the workload patterns of every tenant who uses the resources to ensure you provision capacity to meet the total required capacity.
+When you have shared components, consider the workload patterns of every tenant who uses the resources to ensure you provision capacity to meet the total required capacity and to minimize the chance of a tenant experiencing the [Noisy Neighbor problem](../../../antipatterns/noisy-neighbor/index.md).
 You might also be able to plan your scaling capacity based on the number of tenants.
 For example, if you measure the resources used to service 100 tenants, then as you onboard more tenants you can plan to scale such that your resources approximately double for every additional 100 tenants.

 ### State